 Best places to stay in Oxford City Centre:

-Best budget hotel: Royal Oxford Hotel This 3-star hotel provides spacious rooms with air-conditioning, a flat-screen TV, complimentary tea and coffee making facilities, and Full English or Continental Breakfast.
-Popular points of interest nearby include the Oxford University’s Colleges and Oxford Rail Station, Riverside pubs and restaurants, and Oxford Bus Station.🔍FIND BEST HOTELS IN OXFORD CITY CENTRE
+budget ($): Royal Oxford Hotel This 3-star hotel provides spacious rooms with air-conditioning, a flat-screen TV, complimentary tea and coffee making facilities, and Full English or Continental Breakfast.
+Popular points of interest nearby include the Oxford University’s Colleges and Oxford Rail Station, Riverside pubs and restaurants, and Oxford Bus Station.🔍MORE HOTEL DEALS IN OXFORD CITY CENTRE

 Read Also: 8 Best Areas to Stay in Cardiff